skywind3000/z.lua/README.md

 - **10x** times faster than **fasd** and **autojump**, **3x** times faster than **z.sh**.
 - Available for **posix shells**: bash, zsh, dash, sh, ash, ksh, busybox and etc.
 - Available for Fish Shell, Power Shell and Windows cmd.
-- Enhanced matching mode takes you to where ever you want precisely.
+- [Enhanced matching algorithm](#enhanced-matching) takes you to where ever you want precisely.
 - Allow updating database only if `$PWD` changed with "$_ZL_ADD_ONCE" set to 1.
 - Interactive selection enables you to choose where to go before cd.
-- Intergrated with FZF (optional) for interactive selection and bash completion.
+- Intergrated with FZF (optional) for interactive selection and completion.
 - Quickly go back to a parent directory instead of typing "cd ../../..".
+- Cooperate with [fz](https://github.com/changyuheng/fz) to provide better completion, see [FAQ](https://github.com/skywind3000/z.lua/wiki/FAQ#fzsh-for-better-completion).
 - Corresponding experience in different shells and operating systems.
 - Compatible with Lua 5.1, 5.2 and 5.3+
 - Self contained, distributed as a single `z.lua` script, no other dependence.